 We are taking reservations for our September 3-16, 2023 trip. (<: These trips do always fill and typically 18 months in advance of the start date, so let us know at your earliest moment if you are interested!

 Prerequisites: Rafters- a sense of adventure and curiosity!, whitewater kayakers- Class III or better skills and a solid river roll

 We begin our Grand Canyon kayak trip at Lee’s Ferry.
 Not far downstream the rumble of Badger Rapid gets our hearts pumping.
 Badger is the first of the Grand Canyon’s many fabulous whitewater rapids.
 The adrenaline rush of successfully navigating exploding, intimidating rapids like Granite, Hance, Crystal and Lava offers a thrill like no other.
 World class waves offer unparalleled opportunity for hours of sweet kayak surfing with ear to ear grins.
 Of course, you don’t even have to be a kayaker to join the trip.
-Rafters or kayakers with lesser skills can easily participate and have as much or more fun riding the rafts and paddling where they are comfortable.
+Rafters or kayakers with lesser skills can easily participate and have as much or more fun riding the rafts and paddling kayaks or inflatable kayaks where they are comfortable.

 On our fourteen day journey We experience a unique isolation from the modern world as we paddle over 225 river miles.
 Navigate exhilarating whitewater rapids, glide peacefully along breathtakingly beautiful flat water stretches and build friendships to last a lifetime.
 We surrender repeatedly to the siren calls and unique character of the Grand Canyon’s many magical side canyons and attractions as we embark on amazing side hikes and explorations.

 - North Canyon’s red rock amphitheatres